openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 You won’t tell a lie or engage in deceitful speech, even to save your own life or the life of another.

 #### Hot Tempered
 Your fuse is short and your explosions are destructive.
 Sometimes your anger boils slowly over time and other times it erupts completely unexpectedly.
 But when you do fly off the handle, things rarely go well for you.

-#### Hot Tempered
-Your fuse is short and your explosions are destructive.
-Sometimes your anger boils slowly over time and other times it erupts completely unexpectedly.
-But when you do fly off the handle, things rarely go well for you.

 #### Illiterate